-That’s how it was the first time I looked at our 100 year old house when it was for sale.
-It’s a big ole rambling house, and I was totally, and I might add, very sweetly surprised when I was at the end of the 2nd floor hallway… or so I thought it was the end, and not only did I find the back kitchen stairway that had been closed up from the kitchen end, but also an attic stairway, and still there was another door.
+The first time I looked at our 100 year old house when it was for sale, (it’s a big ole rambling house) and I was totally, and I might add, very sweetly surprised when at the end of the 2nd floor hallway… or so I thought it was the end, not only did I find the back kitchen stairway that had been closed up from the kitchen end, as well as an attic stairway, but still there was another door!
 As I tugged it open I was greeted with this room… a wonderful 2nd story porch on the south end of the house!!
-My 1st thought was, “This is just like my dream!”

-This 2nd story porch gets wonderful light with huge expansive windows on all 3 sides of it.
+This hidden 2nd story porch gets wonderful light with huge expansive windows on all 3 sides of it.
 I’m sure originally it was a sleeping porch with just screens at the window openings, but at some point a previous owner put in these windows, and I’m so glad.
-It makes it so much more usable for our region.
+It makes it so much more usable for Wisconsin.

 So this year I wanted to try a go at raising some herbs and lettuce…

 When I found these 6 handmade window boxes that a gal in Minneapolis was selling I was thrilled.
 They fit comfortably end to end on the 2 South facing windows.
-(She was a very interesting lady… had started her own business making casegoods for a major retailer and thus had designed these and had her carpenter make them for herself, but when she moved, they didn’t fit in her next porch)
+She was a very interesting lady… had started her own business making casegoods for a major retailer.
+She designed these and had her carpenter make them for herself, but when she moved, they didn’t fit in her next porch.

 I was thrilled with the vintage green color and fun contemporary yet classic style.

 When it came time to mount them, since these windows didn’t have much of a window sill, I was left with a couple of options.
-I could invest a lot of time and effort and money and make deeper window sills, or shelves at the sill height to set them on, which would be nice…
+I could invest a lot of time and effort and money and make deeper window sills, or same story to make shelves at the sill height to set them on, which would be nice…

-But I opted for a much cheaper and easier route…
+But I opted for a much more economical and easier route…

-I found a strip of MDF leftover from the trim the carpenter made for the kitchen that just happened to be the perfect depth.
+I found a strip of MDF leftover from when the carpenter was making trim for the kitchen that was the perfect thickness.

-I just needed to cut 18 blocks from this board.
+All I needed to do was cut 18 blocks from the leftover board.

 Now let me just pause a moment here and say, I am not by any stretch of the imagination a carpenter, nor do I really like using power tools all that much.
-(Unlike Gail over at My Repurposed Life… now she is an amazingly talented gal/Gail 😉 and it’s so fun to see what she’s repurposed lately) However, I do love this chop saw we have and the ability it gives me to make a quick cut. (this is the same saw I used on the antler candle holders!)
+However, I do love the chop saw we have and the ability it gives me to make a quick cut.

 OK, so actually, here is a tip, besides the obvious fingers thing: